Find Affordable College Courses

 Winterville, NC

-In-state tuition fees for undergraduate students at Pitt Community College are $1,940 per year.
+The average tuition and fees for an in-state undergraduate at Pitt Community College are $1,940 a year.
 While working on their Associate Degree, medical assisting majors at Pitt Community College accumulate an average of around $24,755 in student debt.

 You’ll be in good company if you decide to attend Southwestern Community College.
 It ranked #5 on our 2023 Best Value Allied Health Services Associate Degree Schools in North Carolina list.
-Located in the town of Sylva, Southwestern Community College is a public college with a small student population.
+Located in the distant town of Sylva, Southwestern Community College is a public school with a small student population.

 Southwestern Community College undergraduate students pay an average of $2,601 in in-state tuition and fees each year.
 On average, medical assisting graduates from Southwestern Community College take out $14,504 in student loans while working on their Associate Degree.

-Central Piedmont Community College landed the #6 spot in the 2023 rankings for the best value associate degree allied health and medical assisting services programs.
+Central Piedmont Community College ranked #6 on this year’s Best Value Allied Health Services Associate Degree Schools in North Carolina list.
 Located in the large city of Charlotte, Central Piedmont Community College is a public school with a large student population.

-Central Piedmont Community College undergraduate students pay an average of $2,792 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Central Piedmont Community College are $2,792 a year.
 Medical Assisting majors at Central Piedmont Community College take out an average of $15,549 in student loans while working on their Associate Degree.

 As a testament to the quality of education it offers, Central Piedmont Community College also is in the top 10% of our Best Allied Health Services Associate Degree Schools in North Carolina ranking.